-Lord Goldsmith QC went on to argue that these amendments, if they become law, will dissuade non-Indian businesses from signing agreements providing for Indian arbitration.
+Lord Goldsmith KC went on to argue that these amendments, if they become law, will dissuade non-Indian businesses from signing agreements providing for Indian arbitration.

 He went on to say that “it is not too late.
 There is a good chance that this Bill will not pass before the election.
 It should be delayed so better advice can prevail and these pernicious elements removed.”

-The full text of Lord Goldsmith QC’s address can be found here.
+The full text of Lord Goldsmith KC’s address can be found here.

 Since the early 1990s, Debevoise has advised on a range of India-related activities, working with clients investing and operating in the country as they grow and protect their businesses.
 The firm’s dispute resolution credentials in the country are well established having advised investors on several India focused matters, including high profile investment treaty arbitration claims.
 The firm also routinely advises on white collar investigations, anti-corruption and compliance related issues.